eisfabian/SPACEtomo/README.md

 Additionally, you can use polygon mode (pentagon icon) to add a polygon by clicking on the plot.
 After closing a polygon, you can activate a pattern mode and polygon mode together to only add target suggestions within the bounds of the polygon.

+#### Multi-magnification acquisition (BIGSMALL)

+SPACEtomo supports multi-magnification cryo-ET, in which high-magnification (HM) and low-magnification (LM) tilt series are acquired interleaved from the same region of interest.
+This approach, called **BIGSMALL** (Broad Information Gathering Strategy by Multiscale Acquisition of lameLLa), was introduced by [Watson et al. (2026)](https://doi.org/10.64898/2026.04.21.719848) and enables simultaneous collection of large field-of-view, cellular-context tomograms and high-resolution, subtomogram averaging-compatible tilt series with minimal additional electron dose.

+The key concept is that each target in a PACEtomo acquisition group can be assigned to a different SerialEM **Low Dose area** (e.g. *Record* for HM targets, *Search* or *View* for LM targets).

+**Setup in the Target selection GUI:**

+By default, all manually added targets use the *Record* Low Dose area.
+To add a target using a different area, hold the corresponding key while clicking on the map:
+- `Shift` + `V` + click → *View* area target
+- `Shift` + `S` + click → *Search* area target

+For right-clicked targets, you can also change the Low Dose area via the `Low Dose Area` dropdown in the context menu.

+Make sure the *Search* Low Dose preset in your MM imaging state is configured with the desired low-magnification and defocus offset settings in SerialEM before running the acquisition.

 ### CLEM GUI

 The correlative light and electron microscopy (CLEM) interface allows for loading, registration and overlaying of light microscopy data to enable target selection based on fluorescent signals.
 It is a sub-window of the [Target selection GUI](#target-selection-gui) and can be opened via the `CLEM` button.